-According to the survey, nearly half the respondents could not offer any response to whether they thought of themselves as majority or minority.
 There was a significant mismatch between the official status of the religion of the respondents and their self-recognition as majority or minority:

-- Two out of five respondents understood the language of minority/majority and identified themselves in line with the majority/minority status of their religion. - One-sixth of the majority Muslim community in Bangladesh and Pakistan recognized themselves as a minority.
+- Two out of five respondents understood the language of minority/majority and identified themselves in line with the majority/minority status of their religion. - 29% of the respondents of majority communities in Nepal recognize themselves as a minority, while this proportion reaches 16% of the majority Muslim community in Pakistan and Bangladesh. - Conversely, 30% of the respondents from minority religions in Nepal saw themselves belonging to the majority.

 The researchers consider the issue of religious minority rights to pose the biggest challenge to South Asian states.
-Four out of five states prioritise a particular religion - Islam in Pakistan and Bangladesh, Buddhism in Sri Lanka, Hinduism in Nepal - despite formal commitments to fair treatment of all religious communities.
+Four out of five states prioritize a particular religion -Hinduism in Nepal, Islam in Pakistan and Bangladesh, Buddhism in Sri Lanka- despite formal commitments to fair treatment of all religious communities.
 This duality provides a source of confusion in policy responses.

-In general, state responses to issues of social diversity, particularly regarding religious minorities, revolve around three models.
-The first involves successful democratic accommodation of minority needs and demands, and is championed by India, and to a lesser degree Nepal.
+State responses to issues of social diversity, particularly regarding religious minorities, revolve around three models.
+The first involves successful democratic accommodation of minority needs and demands, of which India appears as its champion.
+Nepal, after the struggle for restoration of multi-party democracy, has also been forced to recognize the existence of ethnic minorities, rethink its tactics as a Hindu state and grant new rights to religious minorities.

 A second model is that of non-accommodation or suppression of minority claims based on arguments of "order", "national interest", "unity" and "majority will".
-In general, these tactics have led to situations of separation and civil war, as the one that led Banglas in former East Pakistan to create Bangladesh.
+In general, these tactics have led to situations of separation and civil war, as happened with the non-recognition of the Madhesi community in Nepal.

 The third, and dominant model, is that of majoritarianism.
-This response appears to be linked to the support for democracy, understood as the legitimate rule of the majority over minorities; and the nature of nationalism in the region, built on anti-colonial struggles and the politicization of communities.
+This response appears to be linked to the support for democracy, understood as the legitimate rule of the majority over minorities, and to the nature of nationalism in the region, built on anti-colonial struggles and the politicization of communities.
 According to the survey, this means that:

-- Although there is little opposition to equal treatment of majorities and minorities, there is scant support for special protective measures for minorities. - About 25% of the population agree that minorities should adopt the ways of the majority community. - Respect for minority concerns and rights are more pronounced in Bangladesh and India, while the proportion of majoritarians in Sri Lanka and Pakistan exceed those who take a pro-diversity position. - Support for majoritarian or pro-diversity positions depends more on the national context than on religion: Muslims in Bangladesh, Sri Lanka and India tend to be strongly pro-diversity, while Pakistani Muslims tend to be majoritarian.
+- Although there is little opposition to equal treatment of majorities and minorities, there is scant support for special protective measures for minorities. - About 25% of the population agree that minorities should adopt the ways of the majority community. - Respect for minority concerns and rights are more pronounced in Bangladesh and India, while the proportion of majoritarians in Sri Lanka and Pakistan exceed those who take a pro-diversity position. - Support for majoritarian or pro-diversity positions depends more on the national context than on religion: thus, if in Pakistan Muslims tend to be majoritarian, Muslims in Bangladesh, Sri Lanka and India tend to be strongly pro-diversity.